kmuchina/decoders/Games/Submission/vision_board.md

 - Insert a meme/image that represents the skills you want to improve during Game of Learners

 ## Collaboration
-- Insert a meme/image that represents your team's communication and collaboration strategy for Game of Learners
-- Insert a meme/image that represents your team's approach to giving and receiving feedback during Game of Learners

 ![Collaboration](https://giphy.com/gifs/ryan-reynolds-isla-fisher-definitely-maybe-AbuQeC846WKOs)

 ## Success